jazzband/django-simple-menu/README.rst

            :target: https://jazzband.co/
            :alt: Jazzband

-django-simple-menu is an entirely code based menu system, because, who really wants to define their menus in the django admin...
+django-simple-menu is an entirely code based menu system, because who really wants to define their menus in the django admin...

 It's simple to use, yet provides enough flexibility to provide unlimited children menus, per-request